+3.6.1.2 Limited financial flexibility

-3.6.2 The Trust employs prudent financial controls to match expenditure with income.
+The Trust employs prudent financial controls to match expenditure with income.
 The Trust retains a small cash reserve to provide for any variations in funding streams or changes in the timing of project expenditure.